Common Pool Pump Problems And How To Fix Them

 Overheating can cause your pool pump to shut off automatically.

-Pool pumps consume a significant amount of electricity and need a consistent supply to function correctly.
-A power drop can cause overheating, and these are more likely during summer when AC usage is high.
+Pool pumps consume significant electricity and need a consistent supply to function correctly.
+A power drop can cause overheating, which is more likely during summer when AC usage is high.

 Running the pump at night when it’s cooler can help.